 Educational Psychology Service

-Who receives this service?
+Who accesses the service?

 What does the service provide?

-• Conduct research projects.
+• Conduct research projects

 • Use Person-Centred Planning methods